+The unfunded ‘infrastructure liability’ is a driver for local governments to consider longevity, focus on what happens after developers hand-off municipal infrastructure, get it right at the front-end, and prepare for the future.
 “The unifying theme for the 2011 Comox Valley Learning Lunch Seminar Series is this: Water sustainability is more likely to be achieved when land use planning and climate change adaptation are integrated with infrastructure asset management,” states Judy Walker

 “In the past we have thought of the Infrastructure Deficit as a funding problem…Once we look at it as a Challenge to Seek out Infrastructure Alternatives then we can see that there are a number of disciplines that we have previously not done much to include in our deliberations,” wrote Australia’s Dr. Penny Burns.

 “If local governments and the develop community do things right at the front-end, the end result will be a lot better, and everyone will wind up saving time and money.
 The end product that the community has will be an added-value product,” stated Derek Richmond.

 “t is necessary to wait and see how the Regional Growth Strategy plays out.
 Once the strategy is approved by the Regional Board and three Municipal Councils, the learning lunch forums can then serve as an implementation mechanism,” annpunced Kim Stephens.